ENCODE-DCC/long-read-rna-pipeline/docs/howto.md

 ## Google Cloud

 Make sure you have completed the steps for installation and Google Cloud setup described in the [installation instructions](installation.md#google-cloud).
 The following assumes your Google Cloud project is `YOUR_PROJECT`, you have created a bucket `gs://YOUR_BUCKET_NAME`, and also directories `input`, `output` and `reference` in the bucket.
 The goal is to run the pipeline with test data using Google Cloud Platform.
+Make sure caper version is `0.8.2.1` or newer.
+This is needed for docker image autodetection.

 1. Launch a VM into your Google Cloud project, and connect to the instance.